vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 This will cause data node to download a specially prepared Postgresql package which is extracted to your local machine if it doesn't exist.
 A separate Postgresql process will be spawned by data node using the credentials you specified in the database configuration section.
 Once data node is stopped, the child Postgresql process will be stopped automatically.

-##### Buffered event source
+### Buffered event source
 When a data-node is restarted from snapshots, it is possible for the event queue to become flooded causing the Vega core to panic when the event queue is full and stop both the Vega core and data node.

-To prevent this, you can enable the buffered event source by setting the flag:
+To prevent this, the buffered event source flag is set to true by default.
+You can confirm this by looking at the following config section:

 ```toml
 [Broker]